What is the Orton-Gillingham Approach?

 Structured Literacy is explicit and systematic, ensuring all children, especially those who struggle, get a strong foundation in phonics.
 Balanced Literacy is more flexible and exposure-based, focusing on meaning-making and independent reading but sometimes lacking in phonics depth.

-In recent years, there has been a growing movement to align reading instruction with the principles of the Science of Reading.
+In recent years, there has been a growing movement to align reading instruction with the principles of the Science of Reading by moving from balanced literacy to structured literacy.
 This shift has led to changes in educational policy and curriculum design, especially in the U.S. and other countries that are revisiting how reading is taught.

 No, Danielle’s services are not exclusively for children with dyslexia.
 While the OG approach was originally developed to help individuals with dyslexia, it has proven to be effective for a wide range of learners, including those with other learning differences, as well as students who may not have a formal diagnosis but still struggle with reading and writing.